freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 Python is also used extensively in the growing field of Artificial Intelligence (AI).
 Google selected Python to be one of the first well-supported programming languages for training and interacting with models using Tensorflow.

-### Mobile app development:
+##### Mobile app development:
 Mobile apps and games can be created with python using Kivy, Pygame and PyQt.

-### Security And Networking:
+##### Security And Networking:
 Python is used to build Networking tools and security-tools that are widely used.
 Python's remote automation is the most secured, fast and efficient for cloud-testing of frameworks, that's why professional developers use python for making most secured frameworks and for socket-programmings.

 ### Machine Learning, Deep Learning:
 Python is one of the best languages suited for machine learning, deep learning and data analytics with a stronghold in all of them.

 There are specialized languages best suited for various role such as R and MATLAB but when it comes to overlapping fields of applications python is favoured due to its flexibility, rapid prototyping and availability of libraries.

-### Telegram Bots Development
+##### Telegram Bots Development
 You can use Python and some Python-libraries for developing your own <a href='https://core.telegram.org/bots' target="_blank" rel="nofollow">Telegram Bots</a>

-### Discord Bots Development
+##### Discord Bots Development
 You can use Python and some Python-libraries for developing <a href='https://github.com/discord-python/hacktoberbot' target="_blank" rel="nofollow">Discord Bots</a>

-#### Data Gathering by crawling and scraping
+##### Data Gathering by crawling and scraping
 Python could also be used by parse pages source codes and retrieve its data.
 Using some python modules, such as Scrapy and also (for some reasons and pages which uses javascript) Selenium, should do the trick!

-### More Information:
-Here's a <a href='https://www.python.org/about/apps/' target='_blank' rel='nofollow'>link</a> to a section of the official Python website describing its various applications.

 ### Python is generally used for